 |top|What if I cannot afford an attorney or a registered representative?

 If you cannot afford to pay an attorney or a registered representative, you may be able to get free representation from a pro bono attorney or your local Legal Aid Society or legal services program.
-For a list of legal resources, including attorneys, registered representatives, legal services programs and pro bono attorneys’ organizations, go to the Unemployment Insurance Appeal Board website at www.uiab.ny.gov.
-Click on the “Resources” tab and then click on “List of Attorneys & Authorized Agents.”
+For a list of legal resources, including attorneys, registered representatives, legal services programs and pro bono attorneys’ organizations, go to the Unemployment Insurance Appeal Board website at uiappeals.ny.gov/.
+Click on the “Helpful Information” tab and then click on "Guides and Resources."
+Choose the “List of Attorneys & Authorized Agents.”
 You may also request this list by calling (518) 402-0205.

 If you have a good reason for a delay, ask the judge to adjourn the hearing to a later date.
 The judge will decide whether there is adequate reason for a delay.
 Some good reasons may be: